-The EXPRESS compiler in the Interpreter converts the physical file, in form of "task description" into a Process Sequence Graph (PSG), based on the information such as geometry, technology and tool description.
-PSG represents the sequence of Workingsteps described in terms of machining_feature and machining_operation using the "AND-OR" relationship (figure 13) [69,72].
+The EXPRESS compiler in the Interpreter converts the physical file, in the form of 'task description' into a Process Sequence Graph (PSG), based on the information such as geometry, technology and tool description.
+PSG represents the sequence of Workingsteps described in terms of machining_feature and machining_operation using the 'AND-OR' relationship (figure 13) (Suh and Cheon 2002, Suh et al. 2003).